martinolsson/freakshowlarp/characters.md

 ---
 title: Characters & Groups
 layout: page
-description: Who are The Sisters?
-Read all about Mietti.
+description: The full cast.
+What kind of freak are you?
 landing-title: Who is Who in The Freak Show
 show-in-nav: true
 order: 3